 The above points will all help to making your back injury at work claim “easier”, but even if you haven’t yet done any of the above points it’s still a good idea to contact us or another personal injury solicitor to get some expert advice.
 We provide free expert advice on any type of personal injury claim and with no obligation for you to make a claim through our No Win No Fee solicitors.

-How Much Compensation Can I Claim For A Back Injury?
+How Much Compensation For Back Injury At Work?

 There are many factors to consider when making a claim for compensation which include: How will the injury affect you for the rest of your life, did you lose money due to not being able to work, has it affected any activities outside of work and has it affected your ability to continue in the same job?
 As there is so much to consider when calculating back injury at work compensation we won’t be able to provide a good estimation without knowing all of the details.
 However, the table below provides levels of compensation that might be claimed for a back injury at work based on previous compensation payouts.

 |Back Injury||Mild||Up to £11,730||For soft tissue, a slipped disc, any muscle pain would receive this amount of injury compensation.|